warrieka/tw-openlayers-viewer/README.md

 # Trage wegen in Kaart

 ## Goal
-Create reusable openlayers mapping application for use by Tragen Wegen VZW.
+Create reusable openlayers mapping application for use by Trage Wegen VZW.

 ## Dependenies